Driving agroecological transitions in the humid tropics of Central and Eastern Africa through transdisciplinary Agroecology Living Labs (CANALLS)

 Modality

-The projects starts off with 8 ALLs in DRC, Burundi, Cameroon, and Rwanda, working alongside and enabling over 20,000 farmers and value chain actors to co-create and benefit from optimal combinations of agroecological practices – focusing on crops that are vital for subsistence and economic development (cocoa, coffee, cassava, rice, maize).
+The projects starts off with 8 ALLs across DRC, Burundi, Cameroon, and Rwanda, working alongside and enabling over 20,000 farmers and value chain actors to co-create and benefit from optimal combinations of agroecological practices – focusing on crops that are vital for subsistence and economic development (cocoa, coffee, cassava, rice, maize).
 The project’s key actors engage in solid multi-actor collaboration with rural communities, advisory services and governments to develop a holistic assessment framework and evaluate the socio-economic and environmental performance of the co-created practices (accounting for trade-offs and synergies).
 Finally, the projects uses the comprehensive evidence generated to build capacity and share knowledge (practice abstracts, replication guidelines, policy recommendations) as well as to deliver fair, inclusive and sustainable business models along with services and tools for facilitating access to markets and enhancing demand for agroecological products.

 The CANALLS consortium, led by the Centre de Cooperation International en Recherche Agronomique pour le Developpement (CIRAD), consists of 20 partners and 2 associated partners across 7 European and 6 African countries, such as France, Germany, Norway, Greece, Belgium, Switzerland, United Kingdom, Nigeria, Democratic Republic of the Congo, Cameroon, Burundi, Rwanda, Uganda.